Kyrela/discore/README.md

     error (with abstracted path and without full traceback)
   - `invite_message`: the message that should be used as a reason to justify the creation of an invitation to the server where the bug as been raised
+  - `on_cooldown`: the message that should be sent if a command is used while it is on cooldown. `{0}` is the cooldown duration in seconds
   - `bot`
     - `missing_permission`: the message that should be sent if the bot doesn't have the necessary rights to execute this command